 Benefits of volunteering

-Do your brain a favor - volunteer!
+Do your brain a favour - volunteer!

 There are many good reasons for volunteering, whether you want to give back to your community, aspire to develop a new skill or want to expand your social network.
 But have you considered the health benefits of volunteering?
 Keeping your brain in shape is another important reason for volunteering, and a healthy brain is vital for healthy aging.